mattvend/GpuStreams/README.md

 The test application uses ImCpu or ImGpu depending on the received arguments.
 All remaining code stays the same as both classes implement the same abstract interface

 #### Timing
-I deliberately choosed to exclude the memory transfers between the Gpu and the Host when counting the time.
-On a more complex processing chain, pixels do not travel constantly from the Gpu to the Host between 2 operations.
+I deliberately choosed to exclude the memory transfers between the Gpu and the Host when counting the time for the following reason: on a more complex processing chain, pixels do not travel constantly from the Gpu to the Host between 2 operations.
 They are only retrieved when needed on the host.
-This is why I do not count memory transfers between the Host and the Gpu.

-## Benchmarking cpu vs gpu

 Once test application is built, simply execute the python script with the following command:
 ```python